 To ensure that all applicants will be evaluated equally we’ve introduced our Blind Hiring Feature – and yes, it’s indeed as simple as it sounds.
 When switching Blind Hiring on, all applicant profiles will be masked, meaning that all personal data (gender, age, etc.) is hidden until the moment when you either advance an applicant to the next stage or reject this applicant.
 This feature simply makes it impossible to have any bias based on demographics while evaluating an applicant.

 Feature 2: Applicant Matching Profile

-By replacing an old-fashioned application form by our application flow, we make sure all applicants provide you with the information you need to properly evaluate them.
-Education, job experience, skills, personality and everything in between.
+By replacing an old-fashioned application form with our application flow, we make sure all applicants provide you with the information you need to properly evaluate them.
+Education, job experience, skills, personality, and everything in between.
 It’s up to you what you want to know; it’s then our job to make sure all applicants share this information with us.
-And finally we create an Applicant Matching Profile for all applicants of your specific vacancy – with the same layout and the same information.
+And finally, we create an Applicant Matching Profile for all applicants of your specific vacancy – with the same layout and the same information.

 The fact that we’ve decided to do it this way doesn’t mean our features work for every company or every job opening.
 In case you’re keen to learn more about these features and assess whether these features might fit your current needs and practices, just let us know.
 No strings attached.